LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/studios/donuts/README.md

 convenience of... the command-line terminal on their computer.

 In a file called donuts.c, write a program which introduces the flavor of the day, and then takes the user's order.
-Taking their order involves asking two questions: How many donuts? and How much do you want to pay?
+Taking their order involves asking two questions: "How many donuts?" and "How much do you want to pay?"
 Finally, inform the user of the total cost of their order.
 Don't forget to include sales-tax, which is, lets say, 5%.

 Here's an example of how the finished program should behave: